sockstabby/farmboyweb/README.md

 The project is split up into three repos.

 Farmboy - is an Elixir OTP Genserver that is reponsible for discovering workers in a cluster.
 It uses the Quantum Elixir module to schedule tasks.
-It distibutes the work by choosing a node with the least load averate.
-It invokes Farmboy Task passing it the configuration whenever it is scheduled to run.
+It distibutes the work by choosing a node with the least load average.
+It invokes a Farmboy Task passing it the configuration whenever it is scheduled to run.

 Farmboy Task - is the task that you define.
 This repo provides a sample implementation.
 Tasks can publish status messages which in turn get written to a Phoenix channel so end users can see the logs in realtime.

 Farmboy Web - A user interface, webserver and API to configure tasks and get task status.

-Take a look at the in app screenshots in the Web app repo's appscreens folder.
+Take a look at the in app screenshots in the Web app repo's [appscreens](https://github.com/sockstabby/farmboyweb/tree/master/appscreens) folder.

 # Getting started